wlinye/wlinye.github.io/index.md

 * * *
 ### Education
-B.Sc., Pure math, The Chinese University of Hong Kong, Shenzhen, 2020-2024 (expected).
+_B.Sc._ in Pure Math, The Chinese University of Hong Kong, Shenzhen, 2020-2024 (expected).

 Exchange Undergrad, University of Rochester, 2023 Spring.